How to get Money for a Wedding Fast

 Want to Pay for a Wedding?
 Start Making Extra Cash!

 Here are creative ways to raise money for a wedding:

 The best way a couple can raise money and pay for a wedding is to save and plan ahead as early as they can.

 If your goal and objective are to pay for a wedding, be sure to commit your time and energy to achieve this.

-Open wedding savings account with your bank, it makes it much easier to keep a hold of funds if they are separate from your current account and you can easily see how much you are saving.
+Open a wedding saving account with your bank, it makes it much easier to keep a hold of funds if they are separate from your current account and you can easily see how much you are saving.

 Also book things like wedding venues as early as possible, the more time you have the more wiggle room you can give yourself with payment schedules.

 The more prepared you are, the better you will be able to pay for a wedding.

 We all have space (or two) in the house that is full of clutter.
 Think about selling things online with the likes of eBay and Facebook forums from the comfort of your own home, or hold a yard sale.